microsoft/codetour/README.md

 - `Codetour > Record Mode` - Specifies how you want to associate tour steps to code when you're recording a new tour.
 Can either be `lineNumber` or `pattern`.
 Defaults to `lineNumber`.

 - `Codetour > Show Markers` - Specifies whether or not to show [tour markers](#tour-markers).
 Defaults to `true`.

+- `Codetour > Custom Tour Directory` - Specifies the name of a custom directory path that tours can be stored in within an opened workspace (e.g. `docs/tours`).

 ### Keybindings